 "The immersion aspect was particularly effective in engaging the pupils and this led to high standards of written poetry.
 All teachers were full of praise for the workshops and were delighted with the pupil outcomes and engagement.
 We would love to arrange another visit for next year!"
 (Head of English, Immanuel and St Andrews School)

-Personification Poetry – Visions of Time
+Personification Poetry - (primary & secondary)

 What if Stonehenge could tell us all it has seen over the millennia – and all it has heard, too?
 What if your school gates could share with us all the comings and goings they have seen for years?
 And what about that well-thumbed book on the library shelf?
 This highly imaginative and interactive workshop allows students to harvest the fruits of both their own and their classmates’ imaginations as they explore notions of empathy to construct some uniquely moving poetry.